The services of LASP laboratories and facilities may be accessed using the

 The online system provides investigators with an overview of active Animal Study Proposals (ASPs) including the following details: the ASP number, title, facility location, species, number of animals authorized for use, approval date, and expiration date in both Frederick and Bethesda.

-For Frederick National Lab, the online system also provides investigators with the total number of animals used, % usage, and PDF versions
+For NCI at Frederick, the online system also provides investigators with the total number of animals used, % usage, and PDF versions

 of their ASPs and Modifications.
 The online system also provides investigators with

-current animal inventory data in Frederick National Lab animal facilities.
+current animal inventory data in NCI at Frederick animal facilities.
 The goal is to

 promote communication between the facility and the investigative staff to ensure